theoden8/sdsolve/README.md

-# sdsolver
+# sdsolve

 ## Author

-Researched by me.
+Researched and written by Kirill Rodriguez.

 ## Contents